 Starting from 15 of February 2018, the shares issued by the Company started trading on the Bucharest Stock Exchange following to an initial public offering ("IPO") initiated by the shareholders Lorimer Ventures Limited, Amboselt Universal Inc. and IFC, for 49% of the Company's shares (representing 9.800.000 shares).

-At 31 December 2018 the share capital structure and the ownership of registered shares was as follows:
+As at 31 December 2019 the share capital structure and the ownership of registered shares was as follows: